 The purpose of Title 1 is to ensure that all children have a fair, equal, and significant opportunity to obtain a high-quality education and reach, at a minimum, proficiency on challenging State academic achievement standards and state academic assessments.
 Title 1 funding first began under President Lyndon B. Johnson in 1965 as part of the Great Society Program.
 Title 1 is now the largest federally funded program.
-The funds provide schools with additional staff, additional materials for our kids, staff training, supplemental materials for teachers and family engagement.
+The funds provide schools with additional staff, additional materials for our kids, staff training, supplemental materials for teachers and family engagement opportunities.

 How do Fairview students benefit?